Zero Impunity: Production

 Zero Impunity was developed and conceptualized by Marion Guth and the director duo Nicolas Blies and Stéphane Hueber-Blies (a.k.a. the Blies Brothers) on the basis of investigative reports commissioned by the directors into the issue of sexual violence in several countries, carried out as part of the film.
 Investigations have been entrusted to the French journalists' collective YouPress.
 Zero Impunity was launched on January 3, 2017 with the publication of six investigative reports on Médiapart.
 (France) and 10 media partners in Europe, North Africa and the Middle East.
 The production of the feature-length documentary ran throughout 2017.
 New sequences were shot between September 2017 and December 2017 in Ukraine, Jordan, United States and France.

 Synopsis

 The film is based on six investigative reports by eleven female journalists on the impact and occurrence of sexual violence and systemic abuse in wartime.
-The events covered include instances of abuse of civilians in the Central African Republic during Operation Sangaris, sexual abuse and torture of prisoners under the Bush administration, sexual slavery and assault by the forces of Bashar al-Assad in Syria, sexual violence in the Ukraine.
+The events covered include instances of abuse of civilians in the Central African Republic during Operation Sangaris, sexual abuse and torture of prisoners under the Bush administration, sexual slavery and assault by the forces of Bashar al-Assad in Syria, and sexual violence in Ukraine.
 The film also criticizes the United Nations and the International Criminal Court.
 The reports are conveyed through both animated segments and live-action film segments with survivors, psychologists, whistleblowers, and investigators.